Mutation of cluster-tilting objects and potentials

 \section{2-CY-tilted algebras associated with elements in Coxeter groups}

-In this section we show that a large class of 2-CY-tilted algebras, including the cluster-tilted algebras and the class of 2-CY-tilted algebras coming from stable categories of preprojective algebras of Dynkin type, are given by QP's, by finding an explicit description of the potentials for some of them.
-Hence by Theorem \ref{main} we get that all 2-CY-tilted algebras in the mutation class are given by QP's.
+In this section we show that a large class of 2-CY-tilted algebras, including the cluster-tilted algebras and a class of 2-CY-tilted algebras coming from stable categories of preprojective algebras of Dynkin type, are given by QP's, by finding an explicit description of the potentials for some of the 2-CY tilted algebras.
+We can then use Theorem \ref{main3} to get that all 2-CY-tilted algebras in the same mutation class are given by QP's.
 We prove that these QP's are rigid in the sense of \cite{dwz}.

 These 2-CY-tilted algebras come from 2-CY triangulated categories constructed from elements in the Coxeter groups associated with connected quivers with no loops, as investigated in \cite{ir, birs}.
 (See \cite{gls2} for an alternative approach to the construction of a subclass of these 2-CY categories).
 We start with recalling the relevant results from \cite{birs}, including a description of the quivers of some special 2-CY-tilted algebras.